DIFEM: Key-points Interaction based Feature Extraction Module for Violence Recognition in Videos: Proposed Methodology

 \textbf{Temporal Dynamics} : The DIFEM captures the temporal evolution of joint movements over consecutive frames, discerning rapid and erratic motions indicative of violent behavior by computing the velocities of key-points to identify changes in speed and direction.
-Each joint is assigned a different weight according to its importance in indicating violent behavior.
-For instance, joints such as the wrists and ankles, which are more likely to exhibit rapid movements during a fight, are given higher weights compared to other joints.
-This weighted approach allows the DIFEM to more accurately capture the dynamics of violent interactions.
 Let's denote: \begin{itemize} \item $(\mathbf{x}_{i,t}, \mathbf{y}_{i,t})$ as the coordinates of joint $j$ of person $i$ in frame $t$, \item $(\mathbf{x'}_{i,t+1}, \mathbf{y'}_{i,t+1})$ as the coordinates of the nearest joint $j$ of person $i$ in frame $t+1$, \item $\mathbf{w}_{i,j,t}$ as the weight assigned to joint $j$ of person $i$ in frame $t$. \end{itemize}

 The velocity $\mathbf{v}_{i,j,t}$ for joint $j$ of person $i$ in frame $t$ is calculated as: